Ford Expedition: XLT

 Starting off the 2018 Expedition lineup is the XLT trim, which is available in either 4×2 or 4×4 configurations, as well as in the MAX style.
-Standard features include cloth upholstery, keyless access with push-button start, eighteen-inch aluminum-alloy wheels, a 60/40 second-row bench seat with CenterSlide seat, Hill Start Assist and Hill Descent Control (4×4 models only), MyFord w/ SYNC radio with 4.3-inch LCD display screen, SiriusXM satellite radio, a nine-speaker audio system, and a 3.5 L EcoBoost twin-turbo V6 gasoline engine with 375–400 hp and 470–480 lbft. of torque.
+Standard features include cloth upholstery, keyless access with push-button start, eighteen-inch aluminum-alloy wheels, a 60/40 second-row bench seat with CenterSlide seat, Hill Start Assist and Hill Descent Control (4×4 models only), MyFord w/ SYNC radio with 4.3-inch LCD screen, SiriusXM satellite radio, a nine-speaker audio system, and a 3.5 L EcoBoost twin-turbo V6 gasoline engine with 375–400 hp and 470–480 lbft. of torque.

 A trailer towing package, leather-trimmed seating surfaces, heated front and rear seats, SYNC 3 infotainment system with optional GPS navigation, a power panoramic moonroof, heated and ventilated front bucket seats, the FX4 Off-Road Package (4×4 models only), 20-inch aluminum-alloy wheels, and other comfort and convenience features are optional.